varsha1241/CSC8631--Exploratory-Data-analysis-and-Management/README.md

 Additional Setup Instruction:

 If u still face any more issues, some problems faced when trying to execute in other system , and its solutions are given below

+* After installing the Rstudio and R in your system, Now proceed with the below instructions
+    xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun
+    xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun

+If you are facing this issue in MacOs then you need to execute the below command in your Rstudio terminal and grant permission the command is : xcode-select --install

 1.run the command install.packages("ProjectTemplate") and choose 'Y' when it asks you with a prompt after its successfully completed.
 2.run renv::snapshot() and give 'Y' when it asks for permission and after it successfully executed.